A guide to what to do in the event of a nuclear attack

 3.)
 Inform yourself about the situation

 Have a battery-powered emergency radio handy.
-Local authorities may provide instructions regarding evacuations or shelter-in-place measures.
+Local authorities may issue instructions regarding evacuations or shelter-in-place measures.

 4.)
 Wear protective clothing

 If available, wear protective clothing that protects you from radioactive particles.
-Long sleeves, pants, a hat and a face mask may be useful.
+Long sleeves, pants, a hat, and a face mask may be helpful.

 Iodine tablets can help protect the thyroid from radioactive iodine.
-However, use them only when directed by authorities, as unnecessary use can be harmful to your health.
+However, use them only as directed by authorities, as unnecessary use can be harmful.

 6.)
 Evacuation according to instructions